virtual-labs/exp-display-image-text-content-iitd/experiment/experiment-name.md

-## To create an html file by applying the different styles using inline, external & internal style sheets
+## To create a html page to display a new image & text when the mouse comes over the existing content in the page